 Private equity activity is still far from the exuberant pre-financial crisis days, but reports of a handful of big deals, and improved governance standards, give investors hope.
-Orlando Crowcroft
+Orlando Crowcroft reports.

 Political and economic volatility in the Middle East and North Africa has always been a challenge for private equity investors who target the region.